Peres Center for Peace: Peres Peace House

-Awards

-In 2010 the Peres Peace House won the Emilio Ambasz Prize for Green Architecture and the Yesodot Ha'emek Prize for Israeli Architecture.

 Leadership

 The Director General of the center is Efrat Duvdevani, formerly Director General of the President's House during Peres' Presidency.
 Her predecessor was Ido Sharir, formerly Chief of Staff to President Peres.
 Before Mr. Sharir, Ron Pundak served as Director General for over 10 years.
 The men and women who comprise the executive board are CEOs, Directors, and Presidents of various organizations, as well as scholars, academics, and journalists.
 The first Director General of the Peres Center was Ambassador Uri Savir, who, together with Shimon Peres, established the organization and currently serves as Honorary President.